-Our Supply Chain Management teams operate at the global, regional and mine site levels to manage contracts with many suppliers, ranging from multi-nationals to nearby small businesses.
-They manage the purchase of the hundreds of thousands of items and services that each mine requires on a daily basis, from food to tires to construction materials.
+Our Supply Chain Management teams operate at the global and mine site levels to manage contracts with many suppliers, ranging from multi-nationals to nearby small businesses.
+The team manages procurement of the hundreds of thousands of items and services that each mine requires on a daily basis, from food to tires to construction materials.

-Supply Chain Management’s ability to source high-quality goods and services at the lowest price is essential to competitiveness.
-But in a socially and ethically responsible organization like Goldcorp, their task doesn’t end at price.
+Supply Chain Management’s ability to source high quality goods and services at the lowest price is essential to competitiveness.
+But in a socially and ethically responsible organization like ours, our task doesn’t end at price.
 Every purchase is evaluated against a long list of priorities, as established in the due diligence provisions of the Goldcorp Commercial Practice standards.
-They must evaluate and balance each supplier’s location and assess whether they are capable and qualified to meet the mine’s logistical requirements.
-Each vendor is also reviewed for their compliance with labour practices, human rights, ethics, anti-corruption, and safety standards.
+They must evaluate and balance each supplier’s location and assess whether they are capable and qualified to meet the mine’s logistical and technical requirements.
+Each vendor is also reviewed for their compliance with labour practices, human rights, ethics, anti-corruption and safety standards.

 The Supply Chain Management team’s work is central to our adherence to the World Gold Council’s Conflict-Free Gold Standard, which provides assurance that our actions do not contribute to human rights abuses or breaches of international law.